wehlutyk/thesis/content/1-introduction-2-review.md

   DST further claims that evolution's unit of analysis should be the full life cycle of a developmental system (organism or other), which makes it more difficult to abstract out absolute information items but guarantees an accurate view of the causal parity of developmental resources, such that developmental processes are not obviated.
 - What notion of information should evolutionary theory rely on?
   Classical evolutionary theory and NCT rely on the idea that DNA bears the biological information that is used throughout development, in an interaction with the environment.
-  Conversely, DST refuses to conceptually separate inherited from acquired traits, a separation it sees as unnecessary for the darwinian approach: instead it adopts a relational notion of information as the co-product of development, "not by special creation from nothingness, but always from the conditional transformation of prior structure---that is, by ontogenetic processes" [@oyama_ontogeny_2000, p.
+  Conversely, DST refuses to conceptually separate inherited from acquired traits, a separation it sees as unnecessary for a populational approach: instead it adopts a relational notion of information as the co-product of development, "not by special creation from nothingness, but always from the conditional transformation of prior structure---that is, by ontogenetic processes" [@oyama_ontogeny_2000, p.
 4].

-\todo{here and in what follows (and maybe elsewhere), note that sperber-defining-2008 [READ] and claidiere-how-2014 [READ] explicitly say that representations, artefacts/behaviours, should be taken as cultural traits.
-But then acerbi-if-2015 proposes information as the solution to what is considered indecision in the field.}

-\add{talk of representations vs. its expression creates a duality analog to that of genotype and phenotype; however it's not necessary for population thinking, according to Oyama.}

 Notably, the stances adopted by DST put it at odds with a dual-channel account of cultural evolution.
 While the developmental systems approach is compatible with population thinking, and thus with darwinian approaches in general [@griffiths_discussion:_2005], it sees no theoretical reason to conceptually isolate different genetic and cultural channels of inheritance.